The Cost of Legibility

 Where does complexity go?

-In The Return of Magic, I argued we need more legible systems.
-That we have climbed over each other to make ourselves legible.
-That we’re drowning in systems we don’t understand and can’t model.
-That we reach for narratives and confidence men because we can’t see the machinery of our world.
+In The Return of Magic, I argued we need more legible systems and that we have climbed over each other to make ourselves legible.
+We’re drowning in systems we don’t understand and can’t model.
+We reach for narratives and confidence men because we can’t see the machinery of our world.
 And that the path forward involves both making things understandable again and actually trying to understand.

 James C. Scott tells the story of German scientific forestry in Seeing Like a State.
-In the 18th century, foresters looked at natural forests and saw natural chaos.
-Trees of many types, different ages, underbrush, ground cover, all scattered without pattern.
-Hard to count.
-Hard to manage.
+In the 18th century, foresters looked at natural forests and saw nature: trees of many types, different ages, underbrush, ground cover, all scattered without pattern.
+It was hard to count and hard to manage.
 And impossible to tax properly.

 So they fixed it.

 They ripped out the old growth and planted monocultures: a single species in neat rows with even spacing.
-A forest you could finally see and understand.
-Something a bureaucrat could love.
+A forest a bureaucrat would love: you could simply look and understand it.

 And it worked, for one generation.
 Then the trees started dying.